cout/baby_metroid/NOTES.md

 | 3      | 1    | Col (Y) of PLM block            |
 | 4      | 2    | Room argument (or scroll data?) |

+There is no room to add a new entry to the end of the list, but it should be possible to explicitly call $84:846A in the room setup routine to manually spawn a room PLM.

 Level data (Tilemap/BTS)
 ------------------------